writetome51/batch-to-page-translator/README.md

 // The first 3 properties must be set before doing anything else:

 totalDataCount: number;
+    // number of items in entire data set.

 pagesPerBatch: number;
     // default is 20.